In 1979, Joy Division's debut album added a grim new landscape to the atlas of imaginary places.

 Perhaps it's my map obsession talking, but I beg to differ: the image's iconic status clearly derives from its landscape-like quality.

 The album deliberately lacked any indication of the image's context.
 Yet the image does have a history and a meaning, most of it well known.
-Fascinatingly, its earliest origins were uncovered only last month, in an article in Scientific American, of all publications.
+Fascinatingly, its earliest origins were uncovered only in early 2015, in an article in Scientific American, of all publications.
 The image represents a sound landscape, but not from any part of the album itself.
 It is the visual rendition of the radio signal emitted by CP 1919, the very first pulsar ever discovered, on 28 November 1967.

 Pulsars are dense, fast-rotating neutron stars that emit a beam of electromagnetic radiation.
 The strength and pulse-like regularity of that signal gives them their name (in full: pulsating radio star).
 The existence of neutron stars had been postulated, but never observed before CP 1919.
 Because its signal was so regular (a period of 1.3373 seconds), it was initially called LGM-1 (for "Little Green Men").
 For a while, the astronomers in Cambridge (UK), who first noticed the object in the constellation of Vulpecula (or Little Fox), theorized that it might be the beacon of an extraterrestrial civilization.